When you think of communication, what comes to mind first?

 Although speech is how most people communicate with those around them, for some children with autism spectrum disorder, speech doesn’t come as easily.

-As a speech therapy clinic that specializes in speech therapy for kids with nonverbal autism, we recognize that every child should be able to communicate with their guardians and caregivers.
+As a speech-language pathologists in Washington that specialize in speech therapy for kids with nonverbal autism, we recognize that every child should be able to communicate with their guardians and caregivers.

-As a result, we’re going to take a closer look at AAC – alternative and augmentative communication.
+As a result, we’re going to take a closer look at alternative and augmentative communication (AAC).

 Keep reading to learn more.